 Self-guided cycling Managed locally by Headwater appointed agent.

-All continental breakfasts and 4 evening meals
+All continental breakfasts and 3 evening meals

-Transfers included from Catania airport at 11:30, and back to Catania airport at 09:30.
+Transfers can be arranged at a supplement from Catania airport at 11:30 (Saturday 10:30), and back to Catania airport at 09:30 (Sunday 13:30).